euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 While we can easily recreate the GC-heads, there might be PyObjects that were weakly reachable from native side and were sweeped by Java-GC.
-In order to restore such objects, me must perform a resurrection (c.f. figure :label:`resurrected`).
+In order to restore such objects, we must perform a resurrection (c.f. figure :ref:`resurrected`).

 .. figure:: JyNIGCHard_0090.eps
    :scale: 42%